phalt/clientele/README.md

 Use Clientele when you:

-- Have a Python API that generates OpenAPI schemas (FastAPI, DRF, Django Ninja)
+- Have a Web API that generates OpenAPI schemas
 - Want to consume that API from another Python service or application
 - Need type safety and validation without manual schema maintenance
-- Prefer generated code that looks like you'd write it yourself
+- Want generated code that is readable and maintainable

 ### Why Clientele

 - **Python-native DX**: Designed around Pydantic, httpx, and modern Python conventions
 - **Readable output**: The generated client is clean Python you can understand and debug
-- **Minimal dependencies**: Only httpx and Pydantic 2.9+ required in generated code
+- **Minimal dependencies**: Only httpx and Pydantic required in generated code
 - **Regeneration-friendly**: Update your API, regenerate, review the git diff
 - **Deterministic**: No LLMs, no hallucinations - same input always produces same output